 - Sodium silicofluoride

-Once the water leaves the source in a relatively clean state, don’t forget that your water travels through pipes, which may have been underground for a long period of time.
+Once the water leaves the source in a relatively clean state, don’t forget that your water travels through pipes, which may have been underground for an extended period.
 It is nearly impossible for the water not to become contaminated with something undesirable.
 Consequently, A glass of water from your tab can contain any of 2,100 contaminants.
 These include known and probable carcinogens, toxins that affect your endocrine and nervous system.
 They may also contain chemicals that are known risks to babies in the womb.

 Contaminants that have been found in Tap Water:

-As a consequence, our tap water is being treated with large numbers of chemicals in order to kill bacteria and other microorganisms.
+Therefore, our tap water is being treated with large numbers of chemicals to kill bacteria and other microorganisms.
 In addition, it may contain other dangerous, undesirable contaminants such as: